 As with any heat pump, geothermal and water-source heat pumps are able to heat, cool, and, if so equipped, supply the house with hot water.
 Some models of geothermal systems are available with two-speed compressors and variable fans for more comfort and energy savings.
 Relative to air-source heat pumps, they are quieter, last longer, need little maintenance, and do not depend on the temperature of the outside air.

 A dual-source heat pump combines an air-source heat pump with a geothermal heat pump.
 These appliances combine the best of both systems.
 Dual-source heat pumps have higher efficiency ratings than air-source units, but are not as efficient as geothermal units.
 The main advantage of dual-source systems is that they cost much less to install than a single geothermal unit, and work almost as well.

 Even though the installation price of a geothermal system can be several times that of an air-source system of the same heating and cooling capacity, the additional costs are returned to you in energy savings in 5 to 10 years.
-System life is estimated at 25 years for the inside components and 50+ years for the ground loop.
+System life is estimated at 12-15 years for the inside components and 50+ years for the ground loop.
 There are approximately 50,000 geothermal heat pumps installed in the United States each year.
 For more information, visit the International Ground Source Heat Pump Association.

 Types of Geothermal Heat Pump Systems

 There are four basic types of ground loop systems.
 Three of these -- horizontal, vertical, and pond/lake -- are closed-loop systems.
 The fourth type of system is the open-loop option.
 Which one of these is best depends on the climate, soil conditions, available land, and local installation costs at the site.
 All of these approaches can be used for residential and commercial building applications.